 These access delays were lower than the tolerated jitter for each UGS and rtPS stream.
-However, with a network population >114SS Internet frames had mean access delays over 200 ms. The direct consequence of having $W{be} = 2\%$ is that on congestions periods, Internet traffic gets a decreased scheduling priority in order to guarantee low transmission delays for UGS and rtPS streams.
-However, this unfairness can be controlled by the network operator by setting the rations according to the user needs.
+However, with a network population >114 SSs Internet frames had mean access delays of over 200 ms. The direct consequence of having $W{be} = 2\%$ is that during congestion periods, Internet traffic is assigned a decreased scheduling priority in order to guarantee low transmission delays for UGS and rtPS streams.
+However, this behavior can be controlled by the network operator by setting the rations according to user needs.

-The maximum VoIP streams (without Internet traffic) that a UL channel can support from Eq.(6) is 44-G.711 and 44-G.723 streams.
+The maximum VoIP streams (without Internet traffic) that a UL channel can support from Eq.
+(6) is 44-G.711 and 44-G.723 streams.
 Fig. 6a shows that for VoIP streams, 100% of frames transmitted on the BWA network had access delays under 4ms for G.711 streams and 8ms for G.723 streams.
 All VoIP streams were transmitted without packet loss.
-Fig. 6b shows the performance when the BWA network is over-loaded with 45-G.711 streams, 45-G.723 streams and 45 Internet users.
-Here, simulations results reported a packet loss of $\approx 3$ %, due to late packets, which is still acceptable for the support of VoIP streams.
+Fig. 6b shows the performance when the BWA network is over-loaded with 45-G.711 streams, 45-G.723

+Fig. 7.
+Cumulative Probability vs Access delay streams and 45 Internet users.
+Here, simulation results reported a packet loss of ≈ 3 %, due to late packets, which is still acceptable for the support of VoIP streams.

-In this paper, we did not include a discussion about the impact of channel errors in the previous analysis of EBSA.
-Channel errors can degrade the QoS observed by SS in various ways depending of the particular service class being considered.
-For UGS and ntPS classes for instance, losing packets in the air due to channel errors may represent a violation of the QoS flow agreement.
+This paper does not include a discussion about the impact of channel errors in the previous analysis of EBSA.
+Channel errors can degrade the QoS observed by SSs in various ways, depending of the particular service class being considered.
+For UGS and ntPS classes for instance, losing packets due to channel errors may represent a violation of the QoS flow agreement.
 We are currently investigating ways to overcome this problem within the EBSA framework.
 One simple solution already proposed by other researchers [14] is to assign additional transmission opportunities (slots in our case) to flows facing channel errors in order to keep up with QoS requirements.

-Finally, EBSA can easily be modified so that Users exceeding the maximum bandwidth allowed are redirected to other UL channels or Cells.
+Finally, EBSA can easily be modified so that users exceeding the maximum bandwidth allowed are redirected to other UL channels or cells.